crimsonpistil/findings/breakers/02-breakers-drive-by-target.md

 </script>
 ```

-As shown here, the `loadScript()` function creates a fetch request to `https://getfix[.]win/jsrepo`, which injects some
-parameters using `Math.random()` and `Date.now()`.
-This is possibly so that the threat actors are able to track which
-victims have contacted this domain.
+The script fetches obfuscated JavaScript, but only if the User-Agent string indicates a Windows OS; an intentional filter to target systems vulnerable to PowerShell exploitation.
+The `loadScript()` function creates a fetch request to `https://getfix[.]win/jsrepo`, which injects parameters using `Math.random()`.
+This selective targeting is a hallmark of ClickFix: it avoids detection by automated scanners and focuses on real users who are likely to follow instructions.

 However, this domain only selectively returns JavaScript code, based on the User-Agent string sent to the URL.
 Namely,
 JavaScript is only returned when the User-Agent indicates the OS is running Windows, which can be tested by utilizing